xgvargas/kdenutil/README.md

 You may access this tool from [here](https://xgvargas.github.io/kdenutil/)

+- some linear manipulation
-- Convert tracking to stabilization
+- Convert tracking for stabilization usage
 - Generate video shaking data
 - _That's all I got so far.
 I do accept more ideas :)_